mc2-project/mc2/docs/python/usage.rst

 Python Package Usage
 ====================

-Below, you'll find guides on how to use the MC:sup:`2` Client Python package.
+Below, you'll find guides on how to use the MC\ :sup:`2` Client Python package.
 Ensure that you've first installed the Python package by trying to import ``mc2client``.

 .. code-block:: bash